Azure/azure-storage-python/BreakingChanges.md

 ## Version 0.34.0:

+### All:
+- Several error messages have been clarified or made more specific.

 ### Blob:
 - If-None-Match: * will now fail when reading a blob.
 Previously this header was ignored for blob reads.

 ### Queue:
 - For put_message a QueueMessage will be returned.
 This message will have pop receipt, insertion/expiration time, and message ID populated.